 The Collection: Witch Wife by Kiki Petrosino

-Kiki Petrosino, described by The New York Times as "a canny, wide-ranging and formally nimble writer with a magician's command of atmosphere," is a must-know poet, especially in 2018.
+Kiki Petrosino, described by The New York Times as "a canny, wide-ranging and formally nimble writer with a magician's command of atmosphere," is a must-know poet.
 The poems, or "spells," in Witch Wife break down preconceived notions about contemporary American womanhood, paying particular attention to the challenges facing black women in this country.

 Must-Read Poems: "New South," "Ghosts," and "Prospera"